 Placemaking in the Neighborhood Surrounding Saint Luke's

-There is a growing body of research that illustrates the connection between “place” and health – and it is well documented that a person’s zip code can influence health more than their genetic code.
-The commission to build a Healthy America tells us that our homes and communities have enormous impact on our health.
+The connection between “place” and health is well documented.
+A person’s zip code can influence health more than their genetic code.
 Living in unhealthy homes and communities severely limits choices and availability of resources.
 Healthy environments include safe, well-maintained housing and neighborhoods with sidewalks, playgrounds and well-maintained parks, trees, attractive scenery and full-service grocery stores.

 Although the links between physical activity, proper nutrition, greenspace, a clean environment, and health are well known, the built environment in our neighborhoods does not do enough to promote healthy lifestyles.
 We are committed to improvement of the Buckeye, Woodhill, Shaker Square and Mt.
 Pleasant neighborhoods and supporting their need for more safe open spaces that encourage exercise, more greenspace, more bike paths, more inviting and usable public transportation and easily accessible, affordable, nutritious food.
 We are also staunchly committed to supporting community-based efforts that strengthen a sense of community.

 In an effort to strengthen and improve the neighborhoods around Saint Luke’s to be neighborhoods of choice, we will support efforts that: